Agbogba/Alteryx-Business-Data-Analytics-Workflow/README.md

   * a Filter Tool to filter the data by the Field named Postal Area,
   * a Summarize Tool to group the data by Fields named "Region", "Sales Rep" and "Responder" and count Filed named "Customer ID"

-* The file "challenge_2_start_file.yxmd" contains a workflow that prepare delimited data by removing quotes and double quotes.
+* The file "challenge_2_start_file.yxmd" contains a workflow that prepare delimited data by removing quotes and double quotes from an input data.
 For this I used the following Tools:
   * a Text To Columns Tool to separate data by commas into columns,
   * a Formula Tool to strip quotes within columns,
   * a DateTime Tool to reformat DateTime data,